Date(s)

 Free

-Moderated by Antonia Leney-Granger, this roundtable discussion brings together artists from different generations and geographical backgrounds to explore a fundamental question: how does an object become a vector for playwriting and creative expression?
+Moderated by Antonia Leney-Granger, this roundtable discussion brings together artists from different generations and geographical backgrounds to explore a fundamental question: How does an object become a vector for playwriting and creative expression?

-Drawing on a range of practices, the discussion will examine how everyday materials, once brought to the stage, acquire narrative and symbolic meaning, in dialogue with the body, spoken word, and physical space.
+Drawing on a range of practices, the discussion will examine how everyday materials, brought to the stage, acquire narrative and symbolic meaning, in dialogue with the body, spoken word, and physical space.

 Special attention will be paid to the object’s cultural dimension, whose meanings evolve depending on context, territory, and imagination.